git4example/genai-fsx-workshop-on-eks-auto/content/500_observability/510_settingObservabilityStack.md

 Grafana Operator

 Grafana Operator is being used to create Grafana dashboards using custom resources.
 Use the following command to check the configuration:

-kubectl get Grafana external-grafana -n monitoring -o yaml
+::code[kubectl get Grafana external-grafana -n monitoring -o yaml]{language=bash showLineNumbers=false showCopyAction=true}

 Configuring Neuron Monitor